 How much physical activity do you need to stay healthy?

-The good news is you don’t need to be an Olympic athlete to stay healthy!
-According to the Canadian Physical Activity Guidelines, adults over the age of 65 should accumulate at least 150 minutes of moderate- to vigorous-intensity aerobic physical activity per week, in bouts of 10 minutes or more.
+Aging is an inevitable part of life.
+But following the Canadian 24-hour guidelines for adults (65+ years) can help you stay strong, mentally fit, and independent.
+According to the Canadian Physical Activity Guidelines, adults over the age of 65 should accumulate at least 150 minutes of moderate- to vigorous-intensity aerobic physical activity per week.
 That breaks down to 5 sessions of 30 minutes per week.